Sanhua Nüxia

 Sanhua Nüxia, literally The Blossom-Scattering Heroine, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 23 February 1960 and 22 June 1961 in the Hong Kong newspaper Ta Kung Pao.
 It is the third instalment in the Pingzong series, preceded by Pingzong Xiaying Lu and followed by Lianjian Fengyun Lu.

 Set in mid-15th century China during the Ming dynasty, the novel follows the adventures of the titular heroine Yu Chengzhu, a fictional daughter of the historical statesman Yu Qian.
-Trained in swordsmanship by Zhang Danfeng (the protagonist of Pingzong Xiaying Lu), Yu Chengzhu gets involved in the struggles of the jianghu / wulin amidst political turmoil.
-Several characters from the earlier novels reappear in Sanhua Nüxia, and its own characters continue into later works in the cycle.
+Trained in swordsmanship by Zhang Danfeng (the protagonist of Pingzong Xiaying Lu), Yu Chengzhu gets involved in the struggles of the wulin amidst political turmoil.
+Several characters from the earlier novels reappear in Sanhua Nüxia, and its own characters continue into the later novels of the Pingzong series.

 Publication history

 Sanhua Nüxia was first published as a serial between 23 February 1960 and 22 June 1961 in the Hong Kong newspaper Ta Kung Pao.
 Subsequent reprints include a 1988 two-volume edition by China Folk Literature and Art Publishing House, a 1988 edition by Hunan People's Publishing House, 1993 and 1995 two-volume editions by Cosmos Books, a 1996 edition by Guangdong Travel and Tourism Press, and a 2012 two-volume edition by the Sun Yat-Sen University Press.